bgamari/ghc-wiki-import/status/may09.md

 ### Type system improvements

 - The whole area of **GADTs, indexed type families, and associated types** remains in a ferment of development.
-It's clear that type families jolly useful: many people are using them even though they are only partially supported by GHC 6.10.
+It's clear that type families are jolly useful: many people are using them even though they are only partially supported by GHC 6.10.
 (You might enjoy a programmers-eye-view tutorial [
   Fun with type functions](http://research.microsoft.com/~simonpj/papers/assoc-types) that Oleg, Ken, and Simon wrote in April 2009.)

 >